 In the many years that have followed, malware inventors have shown creativity in the various kinds created.
 This has led to various types of attacks, including disabling victim’s access to data for a ransom and ghost collection of user activity data.

-The most familiar types include computer viruses, computer worms, Ransomware, Keyloggers, Trojan horse and spyware.
-Others include Fileless Malware, Adware, Rootkits, Bots, RAM scraper, Mobile Malware.
+The most common types of malware include computer viruses, computer worms, Ransomware, Keyloggers, Trojan horses, spyware and other forms of malicious software.
+Others include Fileless Malware, Spyware Adware, Rootkits, Bots, RAM scraper, Mobile Malware.

 Examples of computer worms include Iloveyou worm, SQL, Slammer, Stuxnet.
 These worms do harmful things like overload phone systems and disrupt television networks.
 They, unlike viruses, can spread without end-user action.
 Should you wish to read, we have covered an article on famous computer worms and fun facts.

-Ransomware is a targeted approach aimed at controlling a target’s computer and locking software and files.
+Ransomware is amongst the most common types of malware attacks these days where files and users are locked out until a ransom is paid.
+It is a targeted approach aimed at controlling a target’s computer and locking software and files.
 The ransom attacker will ask for a payment to get files back and regain access to a computer.
 Supposedly, once they receive the payment, they will send a unique key to release it.

 It is highly encouraged not to pay ransom demands though some businesses, including government organisations, have gone ahead to pay ransoms.
 Should you pay the ransom?
 There is no law around this, and it is something you should be thinking about in your security strategy.

 Examples of famous ransomware are RYUK, Locky, WannaCry, NotPetya.
 Ransomware is mostly Trojans implying that they are propagated through social engineering (phishing, malicious USBs, vishing, etc.).
 Once ransomware finds its way to the target system, users files are encrypted within a few minutes.
-However, few programs take a different approach by observing the user for some time (often hours) before commencing users’ encryption.
-The malware admin operating ransomware attacks can delete or encrypt the victim’s safe backups.
-The admin can also decipher how much ransom the victim can yield.
+However, few malware programs and potentially unwanted applications take a different approach by observing the user for some time (often hours) before commencing users’ encryption.

 Ransomware, once executed, can be hard to correct its damage without a robust backup.
-Fortunately, it is possible to prevent it.
-The process of unlocking encrypted files is tedious, requiring tools and technical expertise.
 The best advice is to have a robust offline backup of essential files in a safe hard drive that is immune to software vulnerabilities.